DhruvGohel46/QRail-3/README.md

 ## 📋 Overview

-**QRail-3** is a comprehensive railway asset management and maintenance system project designed to revolutionize railway asset management and maintenance tracking through QR code integration.
+**QRail** is a comprehensive railway asset management and maintenance system project designed to revolutionize railway asset management and maintenance tracking through QR code integration.
 The system provides a comprehensive digital solution for Indian Railways to efficiently track, manage, and maintain critical railway assets with minimal manual intervention.

 ### Problem Statement
 Indian Railways operates over 5 lakh railway assets across the country.
 Current maintenance and asset tracking relies heavily on manual processes, leading to: